kugurst/git-lunch-and-learn/git-recitation-notes.md

 (Or `git commit --amend -m` if you want to change the message)

-- If you want to get rid of the commt all together:
+- If you want to get rid of the commit all together:

 ```
 $ git revert 4fea3b7